-Keeping your money safe at any given time can be challenging and when you’re travelling, it can be even more difficult.
+Keeping your money safe at any given time can be challenging and when you’re traveling, it can be even more difficult.
 The following are some handy tips that you can use to protect your valuables while traveling abroad:

-Using a credit card saves you from unauthorized charges should somone get ahold of it.
+Using a credit card saves you from unauthorized charges should someone get ahold of it.
 Cash, on the other hand, can cause you to overspend and is far more likely to be lost or stolen.
 Want to feel safe?
 Tuck a credit or debit card in your wallet - look for cards that do not have a foreign transaction fee - and prepare to spend only as much as your next statement can cover.
 Supplement it with some ready cash.

 The more visible you are, the better.
 Try to plan your trips to ATMs for the daytime and if you do need to go at night, you’ll want to find someone you trust to accompany you.
-It is reccomended that you choose ATMs that are in your hotel or are near busy areas, and if you have a vehicle, use drive-up ATMS.
+It is recommended that you choose ATMs that are in your hotel or are near busy areas, and if you have a vehicle, use drive-up ATMs.
 The more public these Automated Teller Machines are, the more protected you and your money will be.

 These money belts and their derivatives, such as a bra stash, crocheted money pouches (that can be worn as necklaces), or travel underwear with secret pockets, remain invaluable for storing your money.
 You can keep your passport or driver's license in there too.